 A working prototype.
 A small team that believes in it.
 Investors who wrote checks because they saw what you saw.

 But the structure behind the product isn't there yet.
-The regulatory pathway isn't fully defined.
-The risk file is incomplete.
-Requirements are scattered across spreadsheets and slide decks.
+The path from prototype to market isn't fully defined.
+Risk, requirements, and the manufacturing roadmap are scattered across spreadsheets and slide decks.
 And somewhere in the back of your mind, you know that if someone looked hard enough, they'd find the gaps.

 Clearance — July 2023